department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/README.md

 The notifications are pulled on load using a GET request to the api `/v0/onsite_notifications` if they have no MPI errors and they are an LOA3 user.

-* If there is any notifications, that are not dismissed, we show the notifications.
+* If there are any notifications, that are not dismissed, we show the notifications.
-* If there are no notifications we do not show the section
+* If there are no notifications we do not show the section.
+* If there is an error on the backend preventing notifications from appearing, then we do not display the Notifications section on the page.
 * If there is an error when the user attempts to dismiss the notification, we show an error.

 ### If a user dismisses a notification